RBI’s loan repayment relief only postpones our EMIs and does not pardon them

 But in these unprecedented challenging times, those of us who are struggling to make ends meet or have income that is held up, the moratorium could signal some relief.

-Of course, once the three months are up, we would have to hit the ground running by paying the dues, including the piled up interest, if we don’t want our credit scores to plummet.
+Of course, once the seven months are up, we would have to hit the ground running by paying the dues, including the piled up interest, if we don’t want our credit scores to plummet.
 That would require getting quite a few ducks in a row.

-What will happen if we choose the EMI moratorium
+What will happen if we choose the EMI moratorium?

 If we don’t pay our EMIs during the moratorium, there would be an increase in the interest we have to pay.
 There won’t be any charges but the interest or EMI amount we pay for the rest of our tenure will go up.